Stock market today: Asian shares are mostly higher after the Dow hits a record high, US dollar falls

 Wall Street loves lower rates because they relax pressure on the economy and goose prices for all kinds of investments.
 Markets have been rallying since October as investors began hoping that cuts may be on the way.

-Rate cuts particularly help investments seen as expensive, lower quality or that force their investors to wait the longest for big growth.
+Rate cuts particularly help investments seen as expensive or that force their investors to wait the longest for big growth.
 Some of Wednesday’s bigger winners were bitcoin, which rose nearly 4%, and the Russell 2000 index of small U.S. stocks, which jumped 3.5%.

 Apple was the strongest force pushing upward on the S&P 500, rising 1.7% to its own record close.
 It and other Big Tech stocks have been among the biggest reasons for the S&P 500’s 22.6% rally this year.